 So, you want to have your parent evaluated, but does Medicare cover dementia testing?
-Medicare is required to cover a screening for cognitive impairment to be done during a participant’s annual wellness visits.
-This also includes testing for Alzheimer’s, which is the most common form of dementia.
+Medicare is required to cover a cognitive impairment screening to be done during a participant’s annual wellness visits.
+This also includes testing for Alzheimer’s disease, which is the most common form of dementia.

 The yearly Medicare benefit includes the creation of a personalized prevention plan and detection of possible cognitive impairment.”Alzheimer’s Association